+Appendix C

-Appendix C DAE Example evaluation checklist
+DAE Example evaluation checklist

-Applicant's name Applicant's DA numb (if held) er Expiry date of existing DA Applicant's address Applicant's email Applicant's mobile number Applicant's full licence number Applicant's medical expiry date Date of last DA / DA symposium attendance. λE Applicant's flying experience: Backgro ound flying experience civilian / military.
-Display experience specific to recommen dation (formation / spinning etc) EVALUATION DETAILS Type of evaluation required: al issue / Renewal / Upgrade (delete as a pplicable) Evaluation date Start time Finish time Presentation Take-Off Time Landing Time Comments.
-Comment on the overall pre- sentation and conduct of the flight.
+APPLICANT DETAILS Applicant's name Applicant's DA number (if held) er Expiry date of existing DA Applicant's addre ess Applicant's emai il Applicant's mobile number Applicant's full li icence number Applicant's medical expiry date Date of last DA / DAE symposium attendance.
+Applicant's flying g experience: Back ground flying experien ice civilian / military.
+7 .pp g emperiories = acci. g. caa,g c/tpcc Display experienc e specific to recomm endation (formation / s spinning etc) EVALUATION DE ETAILS Type of evaluation on required: Initial issue / Renev wal / Upgrade (delete as applicable) Evaluation date Start time Finish tim ie Aircraft type Aircraft category Skill level Take-Off Time Landing - Time Comments.
+Comment on the overall presentation and conduct of the flight.

-Item Торіс Guidance SAT UN SAT N/A Comments DOCUMENTS 1 Certificates and Ratings Check evidence of certificates relating to the recommendation applied for i.e. formation training, aerobatic training, etc. Check that documentation is available to calculate the aircraft's C of G. 2 Aircraft Discuss specific airframe & engine limitations L Anoran Check overflight permission (foreign registered aircraft only Check 250kt Exemption (if applicable).
+Item Topic Guidance SAT UN SAT N/A Comments DOCUMENTS 1 Certificates and Ratings Check evidence of certificates relating to the recommendation applied for i.e. formation training, aerobatic training, etc. Check that documentation is available to calculate the aircraft's C of G. 2 Aircraft Discuss specific airframe & engine limitations 7 Check overflight permission (foreign registered aircraft only Check 250kt Exemption (if applicable).
 3 Location If required, check that a valid Permission is in place to conduct the activity.
 Check for any local restrictions.
-4 Behavioural and Attitudinal Fitness Ensure a completed SRG 1303B has been prepared by the applicant for submission with SRG 1300 (or already submitted) GROUND BRIEFING 5 Regulatory Knowledge Determine the applicant's knowledge of applicable regulation ltem Торіс Guidance SAT UN SAT N/A Comments 6 Personal Discuss any self-imposed limitations - wind limits, visibility limits, etc. Discuss time management.
+4 Behavioural and Attitudinal Fitness Ensure a completed form SRG 1303B has been prepared by the applicant for submission with SRG 1300 (or already submitted) GROUND BRIEFING 5 Regulatory Knowledge Determine the applicant's knowledge of applicable regulation

+Item Topic Guidance SAT UN SAT N/A Comments 6 Personal Discuss any self-imposed limitations - wind limits, visibility limits, etc. Discuss time management.
 7 Human Factors Discuss Human Factors relating to display flying.
 Include examples.
-8 Display Regulations Discuss the Conditions contained on CAA Permissions Ensure understanding of: - minimum lateral separation distances - the conditions associated with any minimum lateral separation distance Exemption (if held) - minimum heights - acceptable profiles for arrivals and departures at Flying Displays DISPLAY PL ANNI NG 9 Routine Discuss the logic of manoeuvre string and energy management.
-Discuss manoeuvre gates and speeds.
-Check evidence of last spinning detail
+8 Display Regulations Discuss the Conditions contained on CAA Permissions Ensure understanding of: - minimum lateral separation distances - the conditions associated with any minimum lateral separation distance Exemption (if held) - minimum heights - acceptable profiles for arrivals and departures at Flying Displays DISPLAY PLANNING 9 Routine Discuss the logic of manoeuvre string and energy management.
+Discuss the planning of the manoeuvres in relation to G management.

-Item Торіс Guidance SAT UN SAT N/A Comments Discuss the pit-falls of wingovers and relevant precautions.
-541 Discuss the execution and pit-falls of manoeuvres that pull through the vertical.
+Item Topic Guidance SAT UN SAT N/A Comments Discuss manoeuvre gates and speeds.
+Check evidence of last spinning detail Discuss the pit-falls of wingovers and relevant precautions.
+Discuss the execution and pit-falls of manoeuvres that pull through the vertical.
 Discuss the execution and pit-falls of combined pitch and roll manoeuvres (barrel-rolls for example).
 Discuss appropriate escape manoeuvres.
-10 Emergency planning Discuss and assess knowledge of autorotation as applicable to specific types and areas of irrecoverable curves and other blade effects. plaining Discuss asymmetric flight and seek evidence of recent practises including controlling flight not below VMCA.
-Discuss actions to be taken in the event of systems failure: engine; radio; etc. 11 Low level Discuss stable flight requirements when conducting low level ops e.g. Flour Bombing, Limbo, Streamer cutting, etc
+10 Emergency planning Discuss and assess knowledge of autorotation as applicable to specific types and areas of irrecoverable curves and other blade effects.
+Discuss asymmetric flight and seek evidence of recent practises including controlling flight not below VMCA.
+Discuss actions to be taken in the event of systems failure: engine; radio; etc.

-Item Торіс Guidance SAT UN SAT N/A Comments DISPLAY BRIEF Is the brief clear and unambiguous?
-12 Presentation brief Does it contain the pertinent information and recognition of prevention of dynamic departures (when not intentional)?
-12 r resentation bher Does it highlight areas of low energy and include mitigations?
+Item Topic Guidance SAT UN SAT N/A Comments 11 Low level Discuss stable flight requirements when conducting low level ops e.g. Flour Bombing, Limbo, Streamer cutting, etc DISPLAY BRIEF Is the brief clear and unambiguous?
+12 Presentation brief Does it highlight areas of low energy and include mitigations?
 Does it include SERA considerations both inside and outside of the proposed area to be flown over.
 13 Walkthrough Discuss and highlight the importance of a walkthrough 14 Variation Assess the capability of the applicant to handle variations to the intended routine imposed by the DAE.
 15 Time Check Was there a time check?
 16 Weather Did the applicant cover the Met brief and include any on / off crowd wind component both at the top and the bottom of their routine?